 - Caliente Ridge: it’s quite safe to say that this can be skipped if you’re not absolutely hot for the 8 mile (one way!) hike up to the summit of Caliente Mountain.
 The views towards the soft rolling hills are nice, but it’s not necessary to do anything more than drive up there to get them. ;)

-- Painted Rock: well, it’s a set of rocks with stone mortars and paintings by Native Americans.
+- Painted Rock: a set of rocks with stone mortars and massive paintings by Native Americans.
+And it’s a sad story.

 - Wallace Creek: we missed that one, it’s the spot were you can see the San Andreas fault line “at work”.
 This could maybe be combined with…